DavidNazareno/dynemcp/packages/create-dynemcp/src/templates/calculator/README.md

 4. **Calculate step by step** using available tools
 5. **Verify using geometric properties** (angles sum to 180°, etc.)

-Focus on 2D and 3D geometry, trigonometry, and coordinate geometry.` }
+Focus on 2D and 3D geometry, trigonometry, and coordinate geometry.`, }

 export default geometryPrompt